Posted on 15 Comments

 A. Thank you for your patience in awaiting the list. 🙂 We took your requested varieties and expanded our search, deciding to make it a topic to share with all customers who live in extreme heat areas.
 Thank you for sparking this research!
 Below the lists, we also have added some links to articles you may find helpful for extreme heat conditions, and some tips that are helpful when gardening in high heat.
 We hope you find this helpful.
 May God bless your gardening efforts!

-Heirloom Plants that do well in Extreme Heat Conditions
+Heirloom Plants That Do Well in Extreme Heat Conditions

 Cucumbers that tend to do better in the heat are: